2. Normative References

 Qualified Electronic Attestation of Attributes (QEAA)

-A digitally verifiable attestation in electronic form, issued by a QTSP, that substantiates a person's possession of attributes.
+Digitally verifiable attestation issued by a QTSP, substantiating possession of attributes.
+Aligned with ARF 1.10.

 Qualified Electronic Attestation of Attributes Provider